 Roseate Terns – Can We Spot them?

 As soon as we arrived at the beach, team leader Chris and a few other members of the group spoke to the team monitoring the tern colony to know about Roseate Tern.
 The gentleman confirmed that one individual was sighted that day.
 He pointed us towards the general area where it was spotted regularly.
 It has a nest somewhere at the other side of the colony, not easily seen from this side.
-Soon all eyes, scopes, binos and cameras were focussed towards the area – but with no Roseate tern in sight.
+Soon all eyes, scopes, binos and cameras were focussed towards the area – but with no Roseate Tern in sight.
 All we saw were Sandwich, Artic, and Common terns.

-They had the company of Gulls (mainly black headed gulls), Oystercatcher, Egret and so on.
+They had the company of Gulls (mainly Black-headed gulls), Oystercatcher, Egret and so on.
 After staring for what seemed like an eternity towards the colony, some of us turned back to the sea to watch the terns in action.
-A few of them were sat on the muddy seabed and someone spotted a Kittiwake amongst them.
+A few were sat on the muddy seabed and someone spotted a Kittiwake amongst them.
 A Merganser flew into the sea in a hurry, few Cormorants flew across, while the terns dipped in and out of the colony inches above our head.
 We sat/stood observing everything; there was no sign of the Roseate Tern.

 Parting Gift

 After spending a considerable time trying to locate the bird, Chris decided to call it a day.
 We all agreed and prepared to walk back to the car park.
-However, someone shouted ‘Roseate Tern!’ and we turned towards the colony to see an individual bird with a light rose belly and fish in its beak trying to land amongst the crowded colony.
-A slight commotion followed – other birds trying to steal the fish from its beak and humans trying to steal a good look before the bird disappeared from view!
+However, someone shouted (Norman, we think) ‘Roseate Tern!’ and we turned towards the colony to see an individual bird with a light rose belly and fish in its beak trying to land amongst the crowded colony.
+A slight commotion followed – with other birds trying to steal the fish from its beak and humans trying to steal a good look before the bird disappeared from view!

 Chirs was beaming with joy too – he always does his absolute best to ensure everyone in the group see the birds properly and the sighting of Roseate Tern was another feather in his cap.
 We couldn’t have asked for a better leader and guide!
 It would leave a huge vacuum when he finally hangs his boots as the leader of this group later this year.
 But, that’s for later.
 Let’s not get into that now.